xiix0/scam/README.md

-Don't hate yourself in the morning -- sleep till noon.
+Avoid gunfire in the bathroom tonight.